lucas-mior/brn2/cbase/c-guidelines.md

 ### Return value for errors
 - Most functions should be writen in a way that they can't fail.
 They either return/do the right thing, or they exit the program.
-Actually, most functions are really impossible to fail, so they should never exit nor return error.
+Actually, most functions are really impossible to fail (unless hardware error, but we can't detect that anyway), so they should never exit nor return error.
 For library-like code, it is necessary to not exit from the program, but assertions from `cbase/assertions.h` are welcome.
-The only exception is memory
-  allocation: as of now, we don't handle out of memory conditions, always exit if fail (see `cbase/memory.h` and `cbase/memory.c`).
+The only exception is memory allocation: as of now, we don't handle out of memory conditions, always exit if fail (see `cbase/memory.h` and `cbase/memory.c`).

 - Functions that return an index, or another form of non negative integer,